Welcome to today's edition of the Rush 24-7 podcast.

 Why Florida 2000?

-Because the presidency was denied Al, and he's never ever gotten over it.
+Because the presidency was denied Al, and he's never, ever gotten over it.

-He never ever will get over it.
+He never, ever will get over it.

-And they that the marriage just suffered.
+And the marriage just suffered.

 What happened here?